futurice/android-best-practices/README.md

 **General structure.** Follow [Google's guide on Gradle for Android](https://developer.android.com/studio/build/index.html).

+**minSdkVersion: 21** We recommend to have a look at the [Android version usage chart](https://developer.android.com/about/dashboards/index.html#Platform) before defining the minimum API required.
+Remember that the statistics given are global statistics and may differ when targeting a specific regional/demographic market.
+It is worth mentioning that some material design features are only available on Android 5.0 (API level 21) and above.
+And also, from API 21, the multidex support library is not needed anymore.

 **Small tasks.** Instead of (shell, Python, Perl, etc) scripts, you can make tasks in Gradle.
 Just follow [Gradle's documentation](http://www.gradle.org/docs/current/userguide/userguide_single.html#N10CBF) for more details.
 Google also provides some helpful [Gradle recipes](https://developer.android.com/studio/build/gradle-tips.html), specific to Android.

 **Passwords.** In your app's `build.gradle` you will need to define the `signingConfigs` for the release build.
 Here is what you should avoid: